-A beautiful bowl of love for early spring evenings, this beautiful aniseed-based broth with lightly braised haricot beans, tomatoes, courgette and fennel is seasoned with a really good Spanish sherry vinegar, chilli and fennel seeds but it’s the punchy mojo verde – a garlicky green herb and garlic sauce originating from the Canary Islands – that makes it so vibrant.
+A beautiful bowl of love for late summer evenings, this beautiful aniseed-based broth with lightly braised haricot beans, tomatoes, courgette and fennel is seasoned with a really good Spanish sherry vinegar, chilli and fennel seeds but it’s the punchy mojo verde – a garlicky green herb and garlic sauce originating from the Canary Islands – that makes it so vibrant.
 I’m a big fan of condiments such as this and I make a different one every week to stir into soups and braises or to serve on the side of all sorts of dishes including roasted vegetables, every pasta dish imaginable, falafel and burgers.

 250g dried haricot beans, soaked overnight (you can also use good quality jarred or tinned white beans)